alex-bellon/wikipedia/wikipedia.md

 ## Puzzles/Thought Experiments

+[Ant on a rubber rope](https://en.wikipedia.org/wiki/Ant_on_a_rubber_rope) - An ant starts to crawl along a taut rubber rope 1 km long at a speed of 1 cm per second (relative to the rubber it is crawling on).
+At the same time, the rope starts to stretch uniformly by 1 km per second, so that after 1 second it is 2  km long, after 2 seconds it is 3 km long, etc. Will the ant ever reach the end of the rope?

 [Chicken or the egg](https://en.wikipedia.org/wiki/Chicken_or_the_egg) - The dilemma stems from the observation that all chickens hatch from eggs and all chicken eggs are laid by chickens.
 "Chicken-and-egg" is a metaphoric adjective describing situations where it is not clear which of two events should be considered the cause and which should be considered the effect, or to express a scenario of infinite regress, or to express the difficulty of sequencing actions where each seems to depend on others being done first.

 [If a tree falls in a forest](https://en.wikipedia.org/wiki/If_a_tree_falls_in_a_forest) - a philosophical thought experiment that raises questions regarding observation and perception.